 The Press & The Magazine

 Litmus publishing is a new press exploring the interaction between poetry and science.
 Each magazine will explore a different theme and feature poetry, visual art and essays.
-Litmus publishing is also open to submissions from writers who have a full length collection or pamphlet on a scientific theme.
-In the first instance, please send a sample of 12-15 poems and a covering letter to firstname.lastname@example.org
+Litmus publishing is also open to submissions, by invitation only, from writers who have a full length collection or pamphlet on a scientific theme.
+In the first instance, please send a sample of 12–15 poems and a covering letter to email@example.com

-Dorothy Lehaneis the author of three poetry publications: Umwelt (Leafe Press, 2016), Ephemeris (Nine Arches Press, 2014) and Places of Articulation (dancing girl press 2014).
-She is currently engaging in a study exploring questions surrounding the social, ethical and perceptual implications of communicating the aberrant body in poetic practice.
-She is the founding editor of Litmus, and is interested in the challenges and outcomes arising from interdisciplinary engagement, the processes occurring at this point of intersection; the interpretation, conceptualization and re-contextualization of information, how language from another discipline embedded in a poetic structure carries a specific frisson, garners new resonance, and becomes an ingredient of communication.
-She has read her work to audiences at Université Sorbonne, Paris, Science Museum, the Wellcome Trust, the Barbican, the Roundhouse, BBC Radio Kent and contributed on innovative improvised collaborations, notably with synthesizer Matthew Bourne, and musician Sam Bailey.
-Recent poetry and reviews appear in SALT anthology Best British Poetry 2015, Shearsman, Cordite Poetry Review, Tears in the Fence, and Long Poem Magazine.
-Dorothy is a Lecturer in Creative Writing at the University of Kent.
+Dorothy Lehaneis the author of six poetry publications: House Girl (Aquifer Press, 2021), I’m Very Interested in Falling in Love With You (Run Amok Press, 2021) Bettbehandlung (Muscaliet Press, 2018), Umwelt (Leafe Press, 2016), Ephemeris (Nine Arches Press, 2014), and Places of Articulation (dancing girl press 2014).
+She is the founding editor of Litmus Publishing, and is interested in the tensions, challenges, and outcomes arising from interdisciplinary engagement.
+An essay on the intersection between poetry and science can be found here.
+She has read her work to audiences at Université Sorbonne, Ivy Writers, Paris, the Science Museum, the Wellcome Library, the Barbican, the Roundhouse, BBC Radio Kent, and the Union Chapel, and has contributed on improvised collaborations, notably with synthesizer, Matthew Bourne.
+Recent poetry and reviews appear in Westerly Magazine, Glasfryn Project and Modern Philology.
+She teaches Creative Writing at the University of Kent.

 Elinor Cleghornis a writer, researcher and lecturer specialising in twentieth century visual culture, experimental film, and synaesthesia.
 She recently received her PhD from the London Consortium, Birkbeck College, with a thesis exploring the embodied use of materials, apparatuses and devices in the production of cinematic spectacle.
 In 2011, Elinor programmed a season of events and screenings at BFI Southbank commemorating the 50th anniversary of the death of avant-garde filmmaker Maya Deren.
 She has given invited talks on Deren's filmmaking at Camden Arts Centre, Nottingham Contemporary and Tate Modern, and regularly lectures on visual art, performance and cultural studies at the University of Brighton and Central St Martins.
 Elinor is currently facilitating a research project exploring the scholarly and artistic implications of a rare neurological condition, mirror-touch synaesthesia, at the Ruskin School of Drawing and Fine Art, University of Oxford.